BB84.SourceGenerators

 6. ToString Generator

 Generates a ToString() override for classes, returning a formatted string containing the class name and all (or selected) public readable property values in the format ClassName { Prop1 = val1, Prop2 = val2 }.
+Collection properties (lists, arrays, dictionaries) are rendered with configurable formatting instead of the default type name.

 Attribute